DevExpress-Examples/blazor-grid-and-report-viewer-integrate-ai-assistant/README.md

 > [!NOTE]
 > DevExpress AI-powered extensions follow the "bring your own key" principle.
 DevExpress does not offer a REST API and does not ship any built-in LLMs/SLMs.
 You need an active Azure/Open AI subscription to obtain the REST API endpoint, key, and model deployment name.
 These variables must be specified at application startup to register AI clients and enable DevExpress AI-powered Extensions in your application.

-Create an Azure OpenAI resource in the Azure portal to use AI Assistants.
-Refer to the following help topic for details: [Microsoft - Create and deploy an Azure OpenAI Service resource](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).

-Once you obtain a private endpoint and an API key, register them as `AZURE_OPENAI_ENDPOINT` and `AZURE_OPENAI_APIKEY` environment variables in your application.

 Add the following code to the *Program.cs* file to register the AI Services and an [OpenAI Assistant](https://platform.openai.com/docs/assistants/overview) in your application: